cesar-rocha/10-lesson/README.md

     simplified so that they don't become frustrated looking for answers that don't exist.

-Dual Coding:
+Dual Coding
 :   Different subsystems in our brains handle and store linguistic and
     visual information, and if complementary information is presented through both channels, then they can reinforce one another.
 However, learning is more effective when the same information is *not* presented simultaneously in two different channels
     [@Maye2003; @Maye2009], because then the brain has to expend effort to check the channels against each other.
+This is one of the many reasons that reading slides verbatim is ineffective: not only is the reader not adding value, they are actually adding to the load on learners whose brains are trying to check that the spoken and written inputs are consistent.

 ## 3. Write Summative Assessments to Set Concrete Goals